-- 1. We are facing numerous and complex ethical controversies in medical care, research involving human subjects, and the formulation and implementation of public health policy.
+- 1. We are facing numerous and complex ethical controversies in medical care, research involving human participants, and the formulation and implementation of public health policy.
 Bioethics is the discipline that seeks to clarify ethical problems that arise in health. - 2.
 The Health Agenda for the Americas (2008-2017)1 underscored the importance of promoting bioethics: "Bioethics should be better disseminated and applied in the countries of the Americas to protect the quality of research, respect human dignity, safeguard cultural diversity, and assure the application of knowledge in health, as well as in public health decision-making."(1). - 3.
-This paper aims to provide the Member States with up-to-date information on the work of the Pan American Health Organization (PAHO) in the area of bioethics and to demonstrate the importance of integrating ethical considerations into health policy, medical care, and health-related research involving human beings.
+This document aims to provide the Member States with up-to-date information on the work of the Pan American Health Organization (PAHO) in the area of bioethics and to demonstrate the importance of integrating ethical considerations into health policy, medical care, health-related research involving human beings, and the development and adoption of new technologies that impact on health.